Matt Craig (baseball)

-Matthew James Craig (born April 16, 1981, in Dallas, Texas) is a Minor League Baseball first baseman and third baseman with the Florida Marlins organization.
+Matthew James Craig (born April 16, 1981) is an American Minor League Baseball first baseman and third baseman with the Florida Marlins organization.
 He was drafted by the Chicago Cubs in 2002 in the third round after playing three years for the University of Richmond Spiders.
 Craig's description of himself is a "switch hitter ... that can play first and third, and can hit for a good average and [has] some power."

 Biography

-A six-foot three-inch two hundred pound corner infielder, Craig attended Trinity Christian Academy in Addison, Texas.
-Craig is a switch-hitter, and throws right-handed.
+A six-foot three-inch two hundred pound corner infielder, Craig was born in Dallas, Texas and attended Trinity Christian Academy in Addison, Texas.
+He is a switch-hitter, and throws right-handed.
 At the end of the 2008 season, the 27-year-old Craig had only had brief stints at the Triple-A level, never appearing on a 40-man roster with four years of play at the Double-A level.